What is Proton Therapy?

 - From the hydrogen canister to the patient, a proton typically travels 313,000 miles.

 The team at MD Anderson Proton Therapy Center continues to expand ways to use proton therapy to benefit patients.
-The team pioneered pencil beam proton therapy, also called scanning beam, and is one of the few centers worldwide providing this innovative technology to our patients.
+The team pioneered pencil beam proton therapy, also called scanning beam, and intensity modulated proton therapy (IMPT).
+We are one of the few centers worldwide offering these types of proton therapy to our patients.

-Pencil beam technology builds on the benefits of proton therapy.
-With a proton beam just millimeters wide, pencil beam combines precision and effectiveness, offering unmatched ability to treat a patient’s tumor without compromising quality of life – during and after treatment.
-Because pencil beam proton therapy is even more targeted, it results is even greater radiation dose directly to the tumor, shorter daily treatments and reduced side effects for patients.
+Pencil beam technology and IMPT build on the benefits of proton therapy.
+With a proton beam just millimeters wide, these advanced forms of proton therapy combine precision and effectiveness, offering unmatched ability to treat a patient’s tumor and minimizing effect on a patient’s quality of life – during and after treatment.
+They rely on complex treatment planning systems and an intricate number of magnets to aim a narrow proton beam and essentially “paint” a radiation dose layer by layer.

 Is Proton Therapy Right for You?